top of page

 I’ve had more kneecap dislocations than I can remember.
 Literally.
 Unfortunately, it affects all of my joints too, including my feet, ankles, knees, hips, shoulders, elbows, wrists, all fingers, jaw, ribs and my back.
 It even goes further to affect my digestive system, neurological system and basically everything in the body that involves any kind of connective tissue.

 This year has really taken a toll on me mentally, physically, emotionally and financially.
 I've had bilateral complex knee reconstructions to correct a dislocation issue that was progressively getting worse.
 Having these surgeries meant missing months of work this year and struggling to keep up with bills.
-However, I'm so thankful for Dr. Avery, who was able to do this surgery for me!
-He is seriously the best of the best for knee surgeons.
+However, I'm so thankful for being able to have the surgery.

 Beyond my knee issues, the past couple of years my TMJ disorder has gotten much worse, as well as the joint soreness/stiffness in my fingers from daily hyperextensions.
 My recent dental X-rays showed deterioration of the left TMJ due to repeated subluxations.
 My finger joints are so weak that they bend backwards and dislocate even at the slightest pressure.
 It’s frustrating and it hurts.
 It literally affects everything I do.
 Picking things up, carrying things, opening water bottles, writing, typing, basically all activities of daily living and everything you use hands for.